SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/seasonalitytests.md

 Seasonality tests play a fundamental role at different stages of the automatic model identification process used by TRAMO-SEATS.
 They are also crucial in the assessment of the results produced by X-13-ARIMA-SEATS.
-When X-13-ARIMA-SEATS is used, the seasonal component are estimated regardless of the properties of the original time series.
+When X-13-ARIMA-SEATS is used, the seasonal component is estimated regardless of the properties of the original time series.
 Therefore the user is expected to decide if seasonality is (or is not) present in the time series.